-While microchipping your cat provides it with a permanent method of identification, the addition of a collar with an identification tag is a good idea as it will immediately show other people that your cat is a beloved pet and not a stray cat.
-Identifying your cat with a collar is important to potentially save your cat the unnecessary stress of being trapped and transported to a facility that can check for the presence of a microchip, should someone in your neighbourhood be concerned your cat is lost or a stray.
+While microchipping your cat provides them with a permanent method of identification, the addition of a collar with an identification tag is a good idea as it will immediately show other people that your cat is a beloved pet and not a stray cat.
+Identifying your cat with a collar is important to potentially save your cat the unnecessary stress of being trapped and transported to a cat management facility, should someone in your neighbourhood be concerned your cat is lost or a stray.

-Make sure you use a quick-release collar so your cat can free itself if the collar was to get caught on vegetation or other obstacles.
+Make sure you use a quick-release collar so your cat can free themselves if the collar becomes caught on vegetation or other obstacles.